-1.1.CIF Information
+1.1 CIF Information

-Redpine Capital Limited (hereinafter referred to as the 'Company') was incorporated in the Republic of Cyprus on 24 January 2019 as a private limited liability company with registration number HE 393695 and it is a Cyprus Investment Firm.
-The Company obtained a licence from the Cyprus Securities and Exchange Commission (hereinafter referred to as the "CySEC"), with licence number CIF 391/20 on 09 November 2022.
+Redpine Capital Limited (hereinafter the 'Company') was incorporated in the Republic of Cyprus on 24 January 2019 as a private limited liability company with registration number HE 393695.
+The Company obtained a Cyprus Investment Firm ("CIF") license from the Cyprus Securities and Exchange Commission ("CySEC"), CIF licence No. 391/20 on 09 November 2020 to provide the following Investment and Ancillary Services in trading with the Financial Instruments listed below, in accordance with Part I, II and III of the Law 87(I)/2017: